phwd/fbec/readme.md

   - 10010 - Sorry, something went wrong.
 Please wait a little while, then try sending your payment again.
   - 23005 - Failed to accept the request
   - 25303 - Your request cannot be completed because of permission or validation denied
+  - 1010002 - Insufficient permissions to access this data
   - 1363041 - Invalid upload session given.
   - 1383130 - Your payment couldn't be completed.
 Please try again.
   - 1487168 - The account is invalid: The account is invalid